 (0.16 x social support) Importantly, note that all b coefficients are positive numbers; higher IQ is associated with higher job performance and so on.
 B coefficients having the “wrong direction” often indicate a problem with the analysis known as multicollinearity.

-The column “Sig.” holds the significance levels for our predictors.
+The column “Sig.” holds the p-values for our predictors.
 As a rule of thumb, we say that a b coefficient is statistically significant if its p-value is smaller than 0.05.
 All of our b coefficients are statistically significant.

 The beta coefficients allow us to compare the relative strengths of our predictors.
 These are roughly 2 to 2 to 1 for IQ, motivation and social support.